 Dr. Raghavachari received her Ph.D. in biochemistry from the University of Madras, India.
 She performed post-doctoral training in the Plant Genetic Engineering Laboratory in Las Cruces, NM, Baylor College of Medicine in Houston, and Texas A& M University in College Station, focusing on cardiovascular genetics and genomics.
 She was later a NIH research fellow at the University of Nebraska-Lincoln studying senile cataractogeneisis.

-Project Director: Dan Evans - California Pacific Medical Center Research Institute (CPMCRI)
+PI and Project Director: Dan Evans - California Pacific Medical Center Research Institute (CPMCRI)

 Dan Evans is an Associate Scientist at California Pacific Medical Center Research Institute (CPMCRI).
 Dan received a PhD from the Department of Molecular and Cell Biology and a MPH from the School of Public Health from the University of California at Berkeley.
 The focus of his research is to identify and characterize genetic factors associated with age-related diseases.
 He takes genome-wide approaches and integrate results from these approaches with functional studies to reveal insights into the biological mechanisms of human disease.
 He participates in large-scale GWAS meta-analyses by leading the meta-analysis and/or by contributing results from the Health ABC study, the MrOS study, or the SOF.
 To perform sophisticated genetic analyses, he has led the development of a high-performance computing cluster at his institution.